PoCInnovation/Workshops/software/13.Rust/README.md

 For the second exercise, you have to create a function that takes as parameter a string `word`.

+Create a file `palindrome.rs` for this new function.

 This function must return true if the word given in parameter is a palindrome and false in the opposite case.

 ##### Resources